plp13/qman/src/qman.1.md

 _bold_ is a boolean that signifies whether the foreground color will have a high (true) or low (false) intensity.

-The default values for this section are sensible enough to allow **Qman** to work with most terminals and/or environments.
+The default values for this section have been chosen to allow **Qman** to work correctly with virtually all terminals, including the venerable **xterm(1)** and the Linux console.
+Depending on the terminal's capabilities, **Qman** may choose to revert to said defaults, and ignore any options you have specified in this section.
+This behavior can be overridden in the **[tcap]** section.

 **Section [keys]**
 : Options in this section specify which keys are mapped to each program action.